Anxiety And Mood Swings

 - It doesn't seem to be any reason why your emotions and feelings are all over the place.

 Anxiety mood swings symptoms can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel emotionally unstable once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you may feel emotionally unstable once in a while and not that often, feel it off and on, or feel it all the time.

 Anxiety mood swings symptoms may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.